shlienlab/raccoon/docs/classification.rst

 ====================

-raccoon provides an implementation of a basic distance-weighted k-nearest neighbours classifier, adapted to take as input the maps trained with our recursive clustering.
+raccoon provides an implementation of a basic distance-weighted k-nearest neighbours classifier adapted to take as input the maps trained with our recursive clustering.

 Each input datapoint follows the same preprocessing steps as